 While law is a positive step forward for making record sealing easier for families, it still does not address the larger issue that there are a wide category of offenses that are still not eligible for sealing.
 Remember: If a minor is over 14 years old and has a sustained petition for one of the offenses codified in Welfare and Institutions Code 707(b), the minor’s record cannot be sealed.
 Ever.
 These offenses include second degree robbery and assault with a deadly weapon.
 This is why, if you or a loved one are accused of one of these offenses, it is critical to contact a qualified juvenile defense lawyer to defend the case.
 The long term consequences are severe.
 One can only hope that at some point the legislature will do the right thing and expand the category of juvenile offenses that are eligible to be sealed and destroyed after successful completion of probation.

-If you or a loved one are accused of a crime in a Los Angeles or California juvenile court or wish to seal and destroy a juvenile record, contact The Law Offices of Jerod Gunsberg for a free consultation.
+If you or a loved one are accused of a crime in a Los Angeles or California juvenile court or wish to seal and destroy a juvenile record, contact The Law Offices of Jerod Gunsberg for a confidential consultation.
 Please call (323) 633-3423 or (310) 210-0744 or use this confidential email contact from.